 This morning, step right off your ship for a walking tour of Nijmegen.
 This is the oldest city in the Netherlands — more than 2,000 years.
 You’ll stroll its compact medieval district and hear about the city’s role in World War II.
-Lunch is back onboard; after, enjoy leisure time.
+Lunch is back onboard.

 As you sail toward Amsterdam later this afternoon, you’ll learn a bit about the local language during a Dutch lesson.
 As you cruise, learn to prepare another local favorite with your chef.
 Later, enjoy Movie Night with a presentation of a concert film featuring the Dutch violinist André Rieu.

 A Cruise Amsterdam's UNESCO-listed Canal Ring and visit the Rijksmuseum